GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 This module implements an opinionated Data Platform Architecture that creates and setup projects and related resources that compose an end-to-end data environment.

-For a minimal Data Platform, plese refer to the [Minimal Data Platform](../data-platform-minimal/) blueprint.
+For a minimal Data Platform, please refer to the [Minimal Data Platform](../data-platform-minimal/) blueprint.

 The code is intentionally simple, as it's intended to provide a generic initial setup and then allow easy customizations to complete the implementation of the intended design.